1024mb/save-file-attrs/README.md

 `--ignore-file`.
 By default exclusions are case-sensitive, using `--exclusions-ignore-case` will ignore the casing.

-Excluding file/directories should prevent them from being read.
+Excluding file/directories should prevent them from being read/listed.

 Limitations:
 -------------------------
-Currently, Python 3.13 and below doesn't support skipping symbolic links for certain operations on Windows (there may be other operating systems), because of this symbolic links are skipped when restoring attributes.
+Currently, Python 3.13 and below doesn't support skipping symbolic links for certain operations on Windows (there may be other operating systems), because of this symbolic links are skipped when restoring attributes on these operating systems.

 [1]: https://github.com/robertknight/mandrawer